 As we said before, property acquired before the marriage belongs to you alone while property acquired during the marriage belongs to both you and your spouse and is considered “marital property”.
 It is this “marital property” that the court has a right to equitably distribute.
 It stands to reason, then, that there will be situations in which one spouse owned a certain amount of equity before nuptials and that property or properties accrued equity during the marriage.

 In this case, the equity that you owned before the marriage is still yours while the equity acquired during the marriage is what can be distributed.
 It can be difficult to physically divide tracts of land or buildings, so sometimes property must be sold before it can be divided.
 If the real estate is especially desirable or rare, then you might want to avoid a sale.
 Meet with an attorney to review what is the best option for dividing the real estate.

 How to Protect Real Estate from Divorce

 If a prenuptial agreement is a foregone conclusion, then you need to consider your options carefully.
-There are a number of ways to hang on to your real estate investments but you will need to be willing to part with at least half of the equity in the form of money.
+There are a number of ways to hang on to your real estate investments but you will need to be willing to part with at least half of the equity in the form of money or other assets.

 High-asset divorces are often mediated since divorces that go through the courts are a matter of public record.
 Having an accurate appraisal of the value of your properties will be the first step and a willingness to take on the negative equity or debt accrued during the marriage can also make a difference.